The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 In darshan I understood:

 Go ahead and have a nice fat ego.
 It is food for God.
 Offer it.
 Give it.
 Be sure you don't get wrapped up in it.
 But let its feeling of I am flourish.
 Give it to God.
-Have it and see it as God's gift back to you.
+Then discover it, see it, receive it, and have it as God's gift back to you.
 If you give it, you get it.
 And merge it into everything.

 Bless you bless you and so much love to you!